BilalElHammouchi/BilalElHammouchi/README.md

-<h4 align="left">Greetings 👋!
+<h4 align="center">Greetings 👋!
 My name is Bilal El Hammouchi and I'm a data scientist from Morocco</h4>

+###

+<p align="center">Masters graduate in Data Science and Intelligent Systems.
+Bachelors graduate in Mathematics and Computer Science.
+I also like to build stuff.</p>

 ###